tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

 his bones were buried on the island of Isla, to be discovered by adventurers some fifty years later.

+Ghal
+: The namesake of Ghal's Ring, perhaps also known as the Stone-Ring.

 Ghalf
 : A stemb&auml;r hunter who lived during the reign of the Dark Lord.